edumserrano/github-issue-forms-parser/docs/dev-notes/README.md

 When publishing a new version:

-- create a new tag for the release and update the latest major tag to the same commit as the new tag.
+- create a new tag (like v1.0.4) for the release and update the latest major tag (like v1) to the same commit as the new tag.
 - the docker image tag for `docker://ghcr.io/edumserrano/github-issue-forms-parser` in the [action.yml](/action.yml) file needs to match whatever the major version is.
 If a new major version was not created, then this file doesn't need to be updated.

 Once a new tag is pushed the workflow to publish a docker image will execute and publish a docker image to GitHub packages that will contain a docker image tag that matches the new GitHub tag.